Gang boss wades into Haiti turmoil, sees conspiracy behind president's killing | Politics

 Gang boss wades into Haiti turmoil, sees conspiracy behind president's killing

-"After the president's assassination, I became the highest, legal and regular authority because there was a decree nominating me," he said.
-Henry said his government would create a new electoral council which would determine new dates for elections to be held "as soon as possible."
-But Henry has yet to be sworn in, and Joseph, who was named interim prime minister in April, has stayed put.
-The power struggle has created confusion over who is the legitimate leader of the country's 11 million people.
+The United States said it has no plans to provide Haiti with military assistance for now https://www.reuters.com/world/americas/colombian-suspects-haiti-presidents-killing-arrived-via-dominican-republic-2021-07-09, while the request to the United Nations would need Security Council authorization.
+INVESTIGATION Haitian officials have not provided a motive for the assassination or explained how the killers got past Moise's security detail.
+None of Moise's guards were injured in the attack, Mathias Pierre, the elections minister, told Reuters.

-One of Haiti's most powerful gang leaders said on Saturday his men would take to the streets in protest at the assassination of President Jovenel Moise, threatening to pitch the impoverished Caribbean nation deeper into chaos.
-Jimmy Cherizier, an ex-cop known as Barbecue who heads the so-called G9 federation of nine gangs, railed against police and opposition politicians whom he accused of colluding with the "stinking bourgeoisie" to "sacrifice" Moise.
+One of Haiti's most powerful gang leaders said on Saturday his men would take to the streets to protest the assassination of President Jovenel Moise, threatening to pitch the impoverished Caribbean country deeper into chaos.
+Jimmy Cherizier, a former cop known as Barbecue https://www.reuters.com/world/americas/haiti-gang-leader-launches-revolution-violence-escalates-2021-06-24 who heads the so-called G9 federation of nine gangs, railed against police and opposition politicians whom he accused of colluding with the "stinking bourgeoisie" to "sacrifice" Moise this week.

-Earlier, Moise's widow accused shadowy enemies of organizing his assassination to stop democratic change, as a struggle for power intensified in the Caribbean country.
 Moise was gunned down before dawn on Wednesday at his Port-au-Prince home by what Haitian authorities said was a unit of trained assassins comprising 26 Colombians and two Haitian Americans.
+The murder and the still murky plot behind it has caused further political instability in the long-troubled country, prompting the government to call for U.S. and U.N. assistance.

+Cherizier said his followers would practice "legitimate violence" and that it was time for "the masters of the system" - business magnates of Syrian and Lebanese descent who dominate parts of the economy - to "give back" the country.
+"It's time for Black people with kinky hair like us to own supermarkets, to have car dealerships and own banks," he said.

+Some of the magnates had been at loggerheads with Moise.
+Fears of worsening clashes had citizens on edge in Port-au-Prince, which has been racked by violence for weeks as gang members battled police for control of streets.

-Doubts have grown, though, about that narrative, with families of at least two of the Colombians saying they had been hired as bodyguards.
-Martine Moise, who was wounded in the attack on the president's private residence and flown to Florida for medical treatment, said her husband was targeted for political reasons.
+"They really don't have the capacity to handle security," city resident Benoit Jean said.
+"There aren't enough cops."
+Tension has been fanned by questions about the government's account of Moise's killing, with families of at least two of the Colombians saying they had been hired as bodyguards.

-"You know who the president was fighting against," she said in a recording released on Twitter, without naming anybody.
-"They sent mercenaries to kill the president at his home with members of his family because of roads, water, electricity and the referendum as well as elections at the end of the year so that there is no transition in the country."
+Earlier on Saturday, Moise's widow Martine Moise, who was wounded in the attack, accused shadowy enemies of plotting his assassination to thwart democratic change.
+"They sent mercenaries to kill the president at his home with members of his family because of roads, water, electricity and the referendum as well as elections at the end of the year so that there is no transition in the country," she said.

-The late president had spoken of dark forces at play behind years of unrest under his mandate - rival politicians and oligarchs angry about what he called his attempts to clean up government contracts and politics - and proposed a referendum to change Haiti's constitution.
+Jovenel Moise had spoken of dark forces behind years of unrest - rivals and oligarchs angry about what he called his attempts to clean up government contracts and politics - and proposed a referendum to change Haiti's constitution.
 The referendum, scheduled for Sept.
 26 along with presidential and legislative elections, could abolish the prime minister's position, reshape the legislative branch and strengthen the presidency.
 Critics called it a power grab.

-Moise's killing has clouded those plans and led to political disarray in Haiti, where the acting government has appealed for U.S. and U.N. troops.
+Moise's killing has clouded those plans and led to political disarray in Haiti, triggering the requests for foreign help.
 The United States said it has no plans to provide Haiti with military assistance for now https://www.reuters.com/world/americas/colombian-suspects-haiti-presidents-killing-arrived-via-dominican-republic-2021-07-09, while the request to the United Nations would need Security Council authorization.

+INVESTIGATION Haitian officials have not provided a motive for the assassination or explained how the killers got past Moise's security detail.

+None of Moise's guards were injured in the attack, Mathias Pierre, the elections minister, told Reuters.
+Seventeen of the men suspected of involvement in his assassination were captured after a gun battle with Haitian authorities in a suburb of Port-au-Prince, while three were killed and eight are still at large, police say.

+The sister of Duberney Capador, 40, a Colombian killed in the firefight with Haitian police, told Reuters in a video https://www.reuters.com/world/americas/colombian-ex-soldier-killed-haiti-was-hired-bodyguard-sister-says-2021-07-10call on Saturday that the retired soldier had been offered work in security for high-profile people.
+Jenny Carolina Capador said her brother messaged her on the day of Moise's death, saying: "We got here too late; unfortunately the person we were going to guard ... we couldn't do anything."

+Colombia's foreign ministry said late on Saturday it was providing consular assistance to the detained Colombians.
+The ministry posted on Twitter that it would work with Haitian authorities to repatriate the remains of the two deceased Colombians, who died in what it called "confused circumstances."

-POWER STRUGGLE Late on Friday, the man Moise appointed as prime minister just before the assassination claimed the right to lead Haiti, pitting him against acting head of state Claude Joseph, whose government has managed the response to the killing to date.
+POWER STRUGGLE Late on Friday, the man Moise whom appointed prime minister just before the assassination claimed the right to lead Haiti, pitting him against acting head of state Claude Joseph, whose government has so far managed the response to the killing.

-Ariel Henry, a neurosurgeon who Moise named prime minister on Monday, told Reuters late on Friday he was now the highest authority in Haiti, not interim Prime Minister Joseph, and that he was forming a government.
+Ariel Henry, a neurosurgeon who Moise named prime minister on Monday, told Reuters it was he who held power, not interim Prime Minister Joseph, and that he was forming a government.
 "After the president's assassination, I became the highest, legal and regular authority because there was a decree nominating me," he said.

 Henry said his government would create a new electoral council which would determine new dates for elections to be held "as soon as possible."
 But Henry has yet to be sworn in, and Joseph, who was named interim prime minister in April, has stayed put.